Tips For Evaluating Your Business Risks

 Compliance Risks

-Hundreds of federal, state and local laws and regulations affect your small business.
-Maintaining compliance may cost thousands of dollars annually, but you will face fines for non-compliance.
+Hundreds of federal, state and local laws and regulations affect small businesses.
+Maintaining compliance may cost thousands of dollars annually, but you may face fines or other penalties for non-compliance.

 Fraud and Theft Risks